Altinn/altinn-studio-docs/content/_index.md

       Development handbook
       <i class="ai ai-sm ai-nw ai-nw-right ai-arrowright"></i>
     </a>
-    <p class="pt-1">The development handbook should provide all basic information needed to get started with development on Altinn Studio.</p>
+    <p class="pt-1">The development handbook should provide the information needed to contribute to the development of Altinn Studio.</p>
   </div>
 </div>